Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 We visited Pula in 2013 before heading onto beautiful Rovinj.
 We loved stopping in Pula for lunch and to visit the amphitheatre.
 For this trip we flew home from Pula, and had time for a quick revisit before heading to the airport but sadly didn’t have time to stop for lunch.
 If I did I would probably have tried out Jupiter for gluten free pizza which has a lot of reviews on Find Me Gluten Free but many claim that it gets very busy and service is slow so we didn’t have time to chance it.

-Where to stay: Hotel Amfiteater
+Where to Stay: Hotel Amfiteater

 We didn’t stay in Pula but this hotel would have been my first choice if I had with gluten free choices and knowledge clearly advertised on their website.